asmyio/pushup/README.md

  This app enables you to push up everywhere, anywhere and anytime.

- device requirement:
+ Device requirements:
- Android 5.0+
+ a)Android 5.0+
- proximity sensor
+ b)Proximity sensor

  How to use it:
  1) Place the device on the floor